What is real-time analytics?

 Finally, companies may find that their employees are resistant to the change when implementing real-time analytics.
 Therefore, businesses should focus on preparing their staff by providing appropriate training and fully communicating the reasons for the change to real-time analytics.

-Use cases for real-time analytics in customer experience management
+Real-time analytics use cases in customer experience management

 - Fine-tuning features for customer-facing apps.
 Real-time analytics adds a level of sophistication to software rollouts and supports data-driven decisions for core feature management.